pi-lar/neuropil/doc/source/tutorial.rst

 Using identities
 ****************

-This example shows you how you can use digital identities to achieve loadbalancing between two nodes.
+This example shows you how you can use digital identities to achieve load balancing between two nodes.

 ..
 NOTE:: The source code of this example is available in
           examples/neuropil_receiver_lb.c